Arco Lexicon

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it returns published Arco Lexicon terms grouped by pillar with slug and short definition.
-Distinguishes from sibling tools like lookup_term or suggest_terms by being a listing tool.
+The description clearly states it returns all published Arco Lexicon terms grouped by pillar with slug and short definition, distinguishing it from sibling tools like lookup_term.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.